wendyverdonk93/docs/content/security-and-legal/risk-and-fraud/about-deposits.md

 ---
 title: 'About deposits'
 weight: 3
-meta_title: "FAQ Risk and fraud - About deposits - MultiSafepay Docs"
+meta_title: "Risk and fraud - About deposits - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases:
     - /faq/risk-and-fraud/deposit
+    - /faq/risk-and-fraud/about-deposits
 ---

 MultiSafepay may request a deposit to cover our financial risks, e.g.: